ayumitanaka13/japanese-citypop/README.md

 I created this app to learn how the web app works.
 Since I've been learning front-end, I wasn't familiar with back-end.
-Creating this app was a good opportunity to learn to code with Python Flask, and using Postgresql.
+Creating this app was a good opportunity to learn to code with Python Flask, and to use Postgresql.

 ### How I build this app?